*Tickets starting at $37.50 | On sale May 2nd, 2018 at 7pm

 Please note: Online ticket sales end one hour prior to the performance start time.
 Tickets may be available from the box office.

-Discount available when purchasing all 3 National Geographic Live shows.
+Discount available when purchasing both remaining National Geographic Live shows at the same time.

 Student rush tickets available on the day of the show through the box office (subject to availability).